civicrm/civicrm-dev-docs/docs/tools/issue-tracking.md

 Categorization is useful for finding issues, and it also determines how issues appear in the release notes.

 Use the Labels field to apply any relevant labels to your issue.

+## Guidelines for triaging issues {:#triage}

+*This is the outcome of a meeting on 'how we do triage now we are in gitlab'*

+### Identifying bugs - aka triage

+Triage is how we deal with incoming bug reports &

+    * Categorise them

+    * Escalate any new critical bugs or regressions

+    * Provide first level support and / or ask additional questions / add additional information

+Triage needs to be a fairly quick task in most instances & then depending on the extent to which the original submitter engages some tasks might not get much more attention.

+Triage is done from this screen https://lab.civicrm.org/groups/dev/-/boards and in general the goal of 'product-maintenance' is to keep the first three columns clear - ie. triage, regressions & critical bugs.

+### Categorisation

+During triage the following labels may be added:

+_Critical_
+If the bug is a critical bug this label will be added.
+UPDATE- we don't really add this any more since by definition if a bug has been present for the entire 5.x series it's not critical.
+It would need to be something really big to get this

+_Regression_
+If the bug is a recent regression this label will be added

+_type: proposal | type:request_
+This is intended to identify whether the submitter is proposing to do something (if agreed it would be acceptable) or requesting that a change be made for them

+_needs:Concept approval| Concept approved_
+In most cases the Concept needs approval label will be added in triage as the triager will normally only spend a brief time on each issue and may not be the correct person to assess the proposal.
+The triager will ping people from the issue or on chat who might be able to comment and / or approve if they have an idea as to who that might be.

+_sig:accessibilty|sig:bug|sig:compatibility_
+If the bug is significant due to it relating to an area we are trying to focus on (currently bugs, compatibility with Wordpress, Drupal8, and accessibility html compliance) then a label will be added.

+_triaged_
+Indicates the issue has been triaged & removes it from the triage queue

+### Escalate any new critical bugs or regressions

+Part of the triage process is figuring out if a bug is critical or a regression.
+Where they are they will be tagged and relevant people will be pinged on chat and from the issue.

+### Provide first level support and / or ask additional questions / add additional information

+The triager should ask questions if the issue is unclear or it is not clear how to replicate.
+Optionally the triager can try to replicate the bug (which has the benefit of testing the rc).
+The triager does not need to wait for responses before triaging the issue but if there is any possibility the bug is critical or a regression then they should add those tags so the issue does not lose visibility once triaged (they can be removed later after analysis)